draekko/python2_deb_for_gimp_on_ubuntu_2204/README.md

-Python2/GTK2 deb files for GIMP 2.10+ on Ubuntu 22.04
+Python2/GTK2 deb files from Focal for GIMP 2.10+ on Ubuntu 22.04